livekit-examples/livepaint/README.md

 ## Architecture

+This is a short overview of how this game is built.
+The entire codebase is also annotated with comments that go into more detail.
+The `agent` directory contains the code for the realtime agent (built on [LiveKit Agents](https://docs.livekit.io/agents)).
+The `web` directory contains the code for the game frontend (built on [Next.js](https://nextjs.org/) with [LiveKit React Components](https://github.com/livekit/components-js)).

 ### Rooms & Participants

 Each game is hosted in a single [LiveKit room](https://docs.livekit.io/home/client/connect) where each player is a standard participant.
 The room is reused between games, so the same group of players can complete multiple games back-to-back.